Brand development that increases sales velocity, guaranteed.

 Review and Make Changes

-Once you document your brand voice guidelines, don’t just stick it on the shelf to collect dust.
+Once you document your brand voice guidelines, don’t just stick them on the shelf to collect dust.
 Brand voice isn’t static.
-Document and review your brand voice document regularly to identify any changes based on social trends or marketplace trends.
+Regularly review your brand voice document to identify any changes driven by social or marketplace trends.

-For example, using emojis wouldn’t be a part of any brand voice back in the 90s.
-Today, every brand that wants to show off its fun side uses emojis—sometimes several in one line!
+For example, using emojis wouldn’t have been a part of any brand voice back in the 90s.
+Today, every brand that wants to show off its fun side uses emojis, sometimes several in one line!

 It might help to have visual reminders about the importance of your brand voice.
-You may need to put a poster in your office where you put a dart in your specific place within a brand voice chart.
+You may need to put a poster in your office with a dart that points to your specific place on a brand voice chart.
 It might seem over the top, but ideas like this help prevent your brand voice from becoming “out of sight, out of mind.”

 Regularly review the brand guidelines for your “voice” and make changes accordingly.